Labaien96/Pytorch_Tutorial_GoogleColab/Readme.md

 ## Note - If the below links shows the random text.
 Please open the file in colab
 ![img](https://github.com/param087/Pytorch-tutorial-on-Google-colab/blob/master/Images/Screenshot%20(74).png)

-best way to run the notebook is to copy notebook in your google drive
+Run the notebook in YOUR google drive.